zackbatist/open-archaeo/README.md

 - pyArchInit / [Website](https://sites.google.com/site/pyarchinit/) - A python plugin for QGIS aimed at managing data from archaeological contexts on the GIS platform
 - paleolimbot / tidypaleo / [GitHub](https://github.com/paleolimbot/tidypaleo) - This package simplifies a few workflows when working with multi-proxy paleo-archive data
 - adammertel / historical-geocoding-assistant / [GitHub](https://github.com/adammertel/historical-geocoding-assistant) - Tool for assisted geocoding of historical datasets (something between a manual table editing and automated geocoding script)
+- UNMOCA / ODKArchForms / [GitHub](https://github.com/UNMOCA/ODKArchForms) - Open Data Kit forms and conversion scripts used in archaeology.
+Including New Mexico LA Forms, photologs, etc
+- Yann Hamon / Digisite / [Launchpad](https://launchpad.net/digisite) - Digisite is a database system and graphical user interface designed for context recording on archaeological sites using mobile devices
+- Chris Puttick / OLPA / [Launchpad](https://launchpad.net/olpa) - To develop software for use in archaeological recording in the field (or town!) with a focus on iterative approaches and collaboration.
+Utilises hardware frightening similar to that developed by the One Laptop Per Child project
+- Lucian Pricop / Wittenhams Pottery System / [Launchpad](https://launchpad.net/wittenhamspottery) - This application provides a database and an interface for adding, modifying and searching for pottery shards.
+Adding a shard is done via a tree-like interface for providing the system with all the exact particularities of the ornaments found on the shard, so that an expert could make an idea of what that shard looks like just by looking at the data and not the image.
+The interface provides a way to search for shards with the same description (pot zone, pattern type, method, inlay, design, etc)

 ## API Interfaces, Scrapers & Datasets
 - paleocore / paleocoreR / [GitHub](https://github.com/paleocore/paleocoreR) / [Website](http://paleocore.github.io/paleocoreR/) - R package for interacting with the Paleocore API